- Federal Status: Not listed

 How you can help

 Disease detection is important in identifying threats to population declines.
-Report sick or dead gopher frogs or amphibians on the FWC Reporter App or by contacting your FWC Regional Office.
+Report sick or dead gopher frogs or amphibians by contacting your FWC Regional Office.
 If you suspect that someone is illegally capturing or selling wild gopher frogs, please contact the FWC Wildlife Alert Hotline: 888-404-3922.